oslo-project/otp/docs/pages/reference/main/createTOTPKeyURI.md

 title: "createTOTPKeyURI()"
 ---

-Creates an HOTP key URI with the algorithm parameter set to `SHA1`.
+Creates an TOTP key URI with the algorithm parameter set to `SHA1`.

 ## Definition